simonmichael/hledger/hledger/hledger.m4.md

 ```

-With no report period specified, that shows the value as of the last day of the journal (2000-03-01):
+With no report period specified, the latest transaction daate or price date
+is used as valuation date (2000-04-01):
 ```cli
 $ hledger -f- print --value=end
 2000-01-01